AdityaDeshmane/iOSCustomPageControl/README.md

 * Easy to modify
-* Lazy loading for smoother performance
+* Lazy loading for smoother performance ( Provide view controller instances only when moved to that page )
 * Customizable component color

 <em>This UI control can be used on all iPhones, iPods & iPads running iOS 5.0 and above.</em>